 Make a point to avoid any other sexually charged content that could make someone feel uncomfortable.
 Again, HR will pay particular attention to this kind of content as a potential liability – as will your Reputation Score.
 So why risk it, especially if it has no relevance to your professional life?

 7. Violence or Bullying

 At baseline, employers are interested in cultivating a safe work environment that lets employees be as efficient at their jobs as possible.
 Most employees take a zero-tolerance approach to anyone who ruins that with the threat of violence or bullying.
-Not only does it reduce productivity in employees and sour the company culture, it’s also a huge liability.
+Not only does it reduce productivity in employees and sour the company culture, but it’s also a huge liability.
 Employers can’t knowingly hire people who demonstrate these kinds of attitudes or behaviors.
 This means that you should avoid using hostile speech online.
 And never hurl hateful insults or threats online.
-Even if this was empty, taken out of context or “just a joke”, employers will look at it as a red flag reason to not hire you.
+Even if this was empty, taken out of context, or “just a joke,” employers will look at it as a red flag reason not to hire you.

 8. Bigoted Behavior